LL08-MathematicalModelling-dowell/100035-DowellScale-Function/nps-task/README.md

 ## PERCENT scale
    - Description:
         A percent scale is a rating scale used to measure opinions, attitudes, or behaviors.
 It consists of a statement or a question, followed by a series of odd numbered answer statements.
 Respondents choose the option that best corresponds with how they feel about the statement or question.
 Because respondents are presented with a range of possible answers, percent scales are great for capturing the level of agreement or their feelings regarding the topic in a more nuanced way.
-        Percent scales are most useful when you are measuring unobservable individual characteristics, or characteristics that have no concrete, objective measurement.
+        Percent scales are most useful when measuring unobservable individual characteristics, or characteristics with no concrete, objective measurement.
 These can be elements like attitudes, feelings, or opinions that cause variations in behavior.
    - Example:
          ![image]()
     - Documentation: